 As far as contamination goes, krill oil supplements frequently claim that their product is lower in environmental toxins than fish oil because krill is sourced from pristine Antarctic waters.
 However, when krill and fish oil were tested for contaminants during a 2014 study, it found that krill oil supplements contained intermediate levels of persistent organic pollutants (POPs) compared to the other products analyzed.
 None of the krill oil supplements exceeded chemical guideline thresholds, but they weren't exactly "pristine" either.

 To ensure you're getting a krill oil supplement low in environmental toxins, seek out a brand that's been tested by an organization like The International Fish Oil Standards (IFOS).
 They test for lead, mercury, and PCBs and verify the omega-3 content listed on the label.
-You can search for product reports on their website here.
+Some IFOS certified brands include Nutratec Life Sciences and Nutrigold.
+You can search for the full list of product reports on the IFOS website here.

 The bottom line on krill oil.

 Krill oil is an effective means of boosting blood levels of the health-promoting omega-3 fatty acids EPA and DHA, and it likely delivers many of the benefits that have been attributed to omega-3 fats from other sources.
 It also offers some unique benefits, thanks to its astaxanthin content.
 However, research is still inconclusive as to whether krill oil works as well or better than fish oil, and we won't know the answer until more comprehensive studies are performed.
 Overall, krill looks promising and is likely safe if you pick a reputable brand, but most doctors don't necessarily recommend it over a quality fish oil supplement at this time, especially given the increased cost.